hubblestack/nova/hubblestack_nova/README.rst

 Generally speaking, the `osfinger`, `pkg_name` and `TAG` will be unique per platform.
 Because packages don't always share the same naming scheme between distributions, this will need to be determined on a per-package basis.
-Also, the TAG value generally follows a naming patterm based on the standard that you're auditing against.
+Also, the TAG value generally follows a naming pattern based on the standard that you're auditing against.
 Examples might be: `CIS-2.1.1`, `STIG-X.Y` or even `CUSTOM-N.M`.